renard162/BeeColPy/README.md

 		- Number of scout events during iterations

 get_agents()
-	Returns a list with the position os each food source during each iteration.
+	Returns a list with the position of each food source during each iteration.
 """
 ~~~~~~~~~~~~~~~~~